Expert Appraisals for your Aboriginal Art

 Would you like to know how much your artwork is worth in todays art market ?

-We can value your artwork for resale, insurance or as part of your self managed super fund.
+We can value your artwork for resale, insurance or as part of your self managed super fund (Fair market value).
 Daniel Goldshaft Valuations provide expert valuations for your Australian Aboriginal and non - Indigenous artworks.
 How does it work?
 An initial chat over the phone is helpful to gauge exactly what your needs are so please include your contact number in your email to us.
-We then view your artworks either in person or via emailed documents.
+We then view your artworks either in person or via emailed pictures.
 You will then receive a clear and detailed supporting document outlining the required relevant facts.
 The current value of your artworks will be included in an easy to read format.
-See FAQs or call us for more information regarding the most commonly asked questions we receive from clients. |
+See FAQs or call us for more information regarding the most commonly asked questions we receive from clients.
+Why do I need a valuation?

 |